 begin to understand the family disease of addiction, we are better able

 to handle our problems and improve our own lives.
 We can gain support

 and understanding by listening and speaking with others at Nar-Anon

 Joining is easy - just attend a meeting (click

-here to find a meeting in Florida).
+here to find a Florida Region Nar-Anon meeting).
 There are no dues or fees.

 The only requirement for membership is that there be a problem of